soumfatim/soumfatim.github.io/_pages/about.md

   - /about.html

 ---
-I am Isaac Kobby Anni, a Ghanaian by birth and lover of table tennis game.
-I am a goal-oriented individual who delivers to productivity.
-I believe that learning is a progressive lifestyle as long as life and economy matters.
-My profound interest in machine learning and its various applications in industry has been my ultimate motivator of continuous studies and exploration.
-I am humble, committed, adaptable, discipline, hardworking, confident and above all respectful.
+I am Soumahoro Fanta, of Ivorian nationality and a lover of reading.
+I am a humble, committed, adaptable, disciplined, hardworking, confident and above all respectful person.
+I am goal-oriented and take into account productivity and a job well done.
+My goal is to use computer technologies (Machine learning, Natural Language Processing, Deep Learning , Computer Vision, Web Service, ...) to produce more intelligent applications that meet specific needs.
+I am currently enrolled in African Masters in Machine Intelligence (AMMI) which is sponsored by Google and Facebook(Meta) within the AIMS Institute.
+This program will be done soon.

-Currently I am completing my MSc in Mathematical Sciences at [African Institute for Mathematical Sciences-AIMS Senegal](https://aims-senegal.org/).
-I focused on Big Data & Finance with Machine learning and Deep learning being the techniques and skills applied to various problem solving and projects.
-I am also a past student of the [University for Development Studies, UDS-Navrongo Campus-Ghana](https://nav.uds.edu.gh/) which is currently the [C.K.
-Tedam University of Technology and Applied Sciences](https://cktutas.edu.gh/) where I had my Bachelors degree in Financial Mathematics and a research on [capital structure](https://www.investopedia.com/terms/c/capitalstructure.asp).
+I completed my MSc degree in mathematical sciences at the [African Institute of Mathematical Sciences-AIMS Senegal] (https://aims-senegal.org/).
+I am focused on Big Data and Finance, Machine Learning, Deep Learning, Natural Language Processing being the techniques and skills applied to various projects and problem solving.
+I am also an alumnus of [Université Nangui Abrogoua, Abidjan](https://univ-na.ci/) where I obtained my bachelor degree in computer science and a Bac +4 in MIAGE.

-I am currently leveraging Machine learning and Deep learning skills in the applications of Finance, Natural Language Processing and Computer Vision.
-I am passionate about data science related research and the study of mathematical models.
-I am on the verge of a climax of my thesis titled "Structural approach to credit risk modeling" supervise by [Dr. Conall Kelly](http://research.ucc.ie/profiles/D019/conall.kelly@ucc.ie).
-In this project we apply stochastic models of a company’s value to investigate the likelihood credit default events where the value of the company falls below the level of bankruptcy.
-We will consider exact solutions using the models of Merton and Black-Cox, as well as the role of simulation in generalising this framework outside of those models.

-My daily activities involve researching, learning and creating of new materials that help improve my skills and studies.
-On my [Github](https://github.com/IkeKobby) I have a few materials of my day to day activities in the respective repositories which are often updated as and when the need arises.
+Currently I am leveraging my machine learning and deep learning skills in applications in finance, natural language processing, and computer vision.
+I am passionate about research related to artificial intelligence in the fields of finance, health and agriculture.
+I have completed my thesis entitled "Parallelization of truth finding algorithms", supervised by Dr. Mouhamadou Lamine Ba (https://sites.google.com/a/uadb.edu.sn/mlba/).
+In this project, we carry out an in-depth study of these algorithms by classifying them into parallelizable and non-parallelizable algorithms.
+We have proposed a parallel version of the TruthFinder truth-finding algorithm (Yin and Al, 2008).

-I am available for collaboration on projects that relate to my areas of interest mentioned above.
-However, I am curious to apply my skills in any field as long as the problem is addressable and interpretable in the machine learning and deep learning world.
+ I am available to collaborate on projects related to my above mentioned areas of interest.
+However, I am curious to apply my skills in any area as long as the problem is addressable and interpretable in the world of Natural Language Processing, Machine Learning and Deep Learning.

 ---
 ### Research Interests
 - AI with Finance
 - Computer Vision
 - Natural Language Processing
+- Deep Learning
+- Computer Vision

 ---

 ### Contacts
-- Phone: (+221) 77 571 2158 (Senegal)
+- Phone: (+221) 78 123 88 64 (Senegal)
+- Email: fsoumahoro@aimsammi.org
-- Email: isaac.k.anni@aims-senegal.org
+- Email: fanta.soumahoro@aims-senegal.org
-- WhatsApp: (+233) 50 119 9601 (Ghana)
+- WhatsApp: (+225) 07 79 582 950 (Côte d'Ivoire)

 ---
 Good read!!!